rg-engineering/ioBroker.heatingcontrol/README.md

 ## Documentation

 **I'm looking for support in creating / updating the user documentation and the FAQ's.
-If anyone is interested, please contact me...**
+If someone is interested, please contact me...**